 Security and Access Control

 Not all videos should be public.
-Business-focused platforms often include password protection, domain restrictions, or private sharing options.
+Business-focused platforms often include advanced privacy controls, such as password protection and domain restrictions, or private sharing options.
 This is especially important for internal videos, training content, or gated case studies.

 Scalability and Cost

 Consider how the platform grows with you.
 Some options are free but limited.
-Others support larger libraries and long-term use.
+Others support larger libraries and long-term use, with premium plans offering unlimited storage—a valuable feature for businesses with large video libraries.
 The right choice balances features, cost, and future needs.

 Using Multiple Video Websites Together (Smart Strategy)